Chris Hipkins: Foreign affairs

-On 7 February, Hipkins undertook his first state visit to the Australian capital, Canberra, where he met Australian Prime Minister Anthony Albanese.
-While the two leaders reaffirmed Australian–New Zealand bilateral relations, they also discussed the controversial Section 501 deportation policy.
-During the visit, Albanese confirmed that his government would revise the deportation policy to take into account individuals' connections to Australia and the length of time they had lived in the country.
-During the visit, the two leaders exchanged gifts, with Hipkins gifting Albanese a greenstone pounamu in the shape of a hook and Albanese gifting a selection of Australian records.
+On 7 February, Hipkins made his first state visit to the Australian capital Canberra, where he met Australian Prime Minister Anthony Albanese.
+The two leaders reaffirmed Australian–New Zealand bilateral relations and discussed the controversial Section 501 deportation policy.
+Albanese confirmed that his government would revise the deportation policy to take into account individuals' connections to Australia and the length of time they had lived in the country.
+The two leaders exchanged gifts, with Hipkins giving Albanese a greenstone pounamu in the shape of a hook and Albanese giving a selection of Australian records.